bloominstituteoftechnology/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

     **eSports: Does complaining negativley effect your tournament results**

-    **Physics: should you invest in solar for your own home? cost analyasis panel/instilation cost vs availalbe sunlight space**
+    **Physics: Should you invest in solar for your own home? panel/instilation cost vs availalbe sunlight space**

 5. Valuable to businesses

     **eSports: do sponsorships effect sales in the target demagraphic, and how important is tournament placing compared to          online presence when it comes to sponsorship results**

-    **Physics: is it worth upgrading to more energy efficient appliance? cost vs use, should you invest in solar?**
+    **Physics: is it worth upgrading to more energy efficient appliances? cost vs use.
+Should you invest in solar?**

 6. What's the most popular?

-    **eSports: most popular eSport by tournament entrants, active players, tournament prize pool, twitch viewing, or advertisement revenue**
+    **eSports: Most popular eSport by tournament entrants, active players, tournament prize pool, twitch viewing, or advertisement revenue**

 7. Cost/Money rankings

     **eSports: Does tournament infrustructure investment(consoles, tvs, game copies) coralate to the popularity of the game.**

-    **Physics:
+    **Physics: Which renewable energy source is the most cost efficient/what is the carbon foorprint of that source.**

 ## Misconceptions